 - Website Acceleration, caching and CDN.
 Yes, it will make your site faster

-The Firewall & CDN service only allow connections on ports 80 and 443.
+The CDN & WAF service only allow connections on ports 80 and 443.
 Some services, such as the Plesk admin panel or cPanel, are commonly accessed via a different port.
 To access those services, you can use your Access Domain, or navigate directly to the IP of that service.

-1. To enable your Media Temple Security Firewall and CDN, log into your Media Temple AC and click on Security Dashboard.
+1. To enable your (mt) Security CDN & WAF, log into your Media Temple account and click on Security Dashboard.
 Any domains that do not have an active firewall will have it listed under Next Steps.

 2. Click on the Firewall tab at the top of the screen.
 Domains with improperly configured or disabled firewalls are shown in orange.
 Click on the domain that you'd like to use.